fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Thus ended the glorious life of the Prophet Muhammad ﷺ  .
 May the peace and blessings of Allah be upon him.

+    as a witness and a bringer ofglad tidings, a warner and a summoner unto Allah by His permission, and a lamp that gives light
+    Qur'an, 33:45-46

+    the one who was sent as a mercy and blessing to mankind Qur'an, 21:10

+He left the temporal world, but the message he brought to mankind is eternal.

+    Now has come unto you light from Allah and a clear book whereby Allah guides him who seeks His pleasure unto the paths ofpeace.
+He brings them out of the darkness into the light by His decree and guides them unto a straight path.
+    Qur'an, 5:16

+    A Book which We have revealed to you (O Muhammad!) so that you may thereby bring forth mankind from darkness unto the light, by the permission of their Lord, unto the path of Him, the Exalted in power, the One worthy of all praise.
+    Qur'an, 14:2

+    O people!
+There has come to you an admonition from your Lord which is a healing for what is in the breasts, and a guidance and mercy for the believers.
+    Qur'an, 10:57

+    Accept what the Messenger gives you and stay away from whatever he forbids you.
+    Qur'an, 59:7

 ### Speech of Abu Bakr

 A few hours after he returned from the mosque, the Prophet died while laying his head on the bosom of Aisha.
 As soon as the Prophet's death was announced, a crowd of people gathered at the door of the house of Aisha, exclaiming: "How can our messenger be dead?"
 Umar said: "No, he is not dead; he will be restored to us, and those are traitors to the cause of Islam who say he is dead.
 If they say so let them be cut in pieces."